 Section 53 of IPC

-According to Section 53, the offenders are liable for the punishment in accordance with the provisions of this Code;
+According to Section 53, the offenders are liable for the punishment following the provisions of this Code;

 death